 As I performed my adult research on what I was taught while young, I realized that most of my “learning” that failed under scrutiny was not simply a haphazard assortment of misinformation.
 The misinformation was apparently designed to indoctrinate me into certain ways of “thinking.”
 Here are some examples of what I discovered during my adult researches.

 I was fortunate to be raised relatively free of religious indoctrination, but I received its secular equivalent in my “education.”
 Was I taught anything that was true?
 I am not sure.
 My indoctrination gave me various “mind crutches.”
 Crutches can help people walk until they no longer need them, but they can also produce cripples who cannot imagine living without them.
-The mind crutches I was given are seemingly of the latter variety.
+The mind crutches that I was given are seemingly of the latter variety.
 Why do our educational and media systems produce people with an inverted sense of reality?
-Apparently, so people can be manipulated via their mind crutches.
+Apparently, so that people can be manipulated via their mind crutches.
 How do mind crutches work to cripple people’s minds?
-To a significant degree, they work because they appeal to people’s self-interest and egos, particularly their vices.
+To a significant degree, they work because they appeal to people’s self-interest and egos, and particularly their vices.